Cryogenic payloads for the Einstein Telescope -- Baseline design with heat extraction, suspension thermal noise modelling and sensitivity analyses: Parameter study

 The impact of the mirror suspension diameter $d_\mathrm{mi}$ is presented in \hyperref[fig:dMIR]{Fig.~\ref*{fig:dMIR}}, considering different ultimate strength values and mechanical safety factors.
+Measured ultimate strength values of silicon at cryogenic temperatures lie between \SI{230}{\mega\pascal} \cite{Cumming_2013} and \SI{120}{\mega\pascal} (unpublished yet).
+In order to consider mechanical strength uncertainties related to silicon jointing methods, the application of a safety factor of 3 or 6 is foreseen in the parameter study.
 This yields $d_\mathrm{mi}=\SI{3}{\milli\meter}$ for $\sigma_\mathrm{max}=\SI{230}{\mega\pascal}$ with $\mathrm{SF}=3$, $d_\mathrm{mi}=\SI{4}{\milli\meter}$ for $\sigma_\mathrm{max}=\SI{120}{\mega\pascal}$ with $\mathrm{SF}=3$ and $d_\mathrm{mi}=\SI{5.6}{\milli\meter}$ for $\sigma_\mathrm{max}=\SI{120}{\mega\pascal}$ with $\mathrm{SF}=6$, respectively.
 Increasing suspension diameters $d_\mathrm{mi}$ result in higher STN values, despite a better heat extraction with lower temperatures $T_\mathrm{mi}$.
 This is mainly caused by the shifting of the vertical and first violin modes towards each other.
 Furthermore, $d_\mathrm{mi}$ determines the position of the mirror suspension bending points via $\lambda_\mathrm{bp}=\sqrt{EI/\sigma}$, which due to payload control related constrains must be aligned with the center of mass of the suspended mirror and marionette, respectively.
 As a consequence, the overall length of the mirror suspensions must include these additional lengths in the upper and lower parts.
 For the baseline design parameters in \hyperref[tab:baseline]{Table~\ref*{tab:baseline}}, both sapphire and silicon yield a total additional length of \SI{6}{\centi\meter}.
 This additional length has a negligible impact on the STN modelling, but is an important aspect to be considered in the suspension manufacturing and payload design, such as the calculation of the suspension system frequencies and temperature gradients.

 The mirror suspension bulk loss angle $\phi_\mathrm{bulk,mi}$ has a strong impact on the STN, given that it directly affects the overall mechanical dissipation of the suspensions, cf.\hyperref[eq:surf]{~Eq.~(\ref*{eq:phifiber})}. \hyperref[fig:phiMIR]{Figure~\ref*{fig:phiMIR}} shows the STN for silicon mirror suspensions with $\phi_\mathrm{bulk,mi}$ of \num{1E-9}, \num{3E-9} and \num{5E-9}, respectively.
 The surface losses are calculated under the assumption of a constant dissipation depth of $h_s=\SI{5E-4}{\meter}$ according \hyperref[eq:surf]{Eq.~(\ref*{eq:surf})}, yielding total suspension losses $\phi_\mathrm{susp,mi}$ of \num{2.3E-9}, \num{7E-9} and \num{1.2E-8}, respectively.
 Increasing $\phi_\mathrm{bulk,mi}$ induces a higher STN over the complete frequency range.